 Animal studies have attempted to determine whether cannabis may be used as therapeutic agent to reduce L-dopa-induced dyskinesia in mouse models of PD.
 In Dos-Santos-Pereira et al., the authors treated mice with 6-hydroxydopamine (6-OHDA) neurotoxin to induce hallmarks of PD and these lesioned animals were treated with L-Dopa to induce dyskinesia.
-32 While administration of CBD alone was not able to prevent dyskinesia, the combination of CBD and caspazepine, a transient receptor potential vanilloid-1(TRPV-1) receptor antagonist, led to reduction of dyskinesia.32 In Celorrio et al, the team investigated whether abnormal-cannabidiol (Abn-CBD), a synthetic CBD isomer and a G-protein-coupled receptor 55 (GPR55) agonist, highly expressed in the basal ganglia, may serve as a therapeutic agent in mouse models of PD.33 They found that administration of Abn-CBD improved motor behavior and produced morphological changes in the microglia, probably due to the anti-inflammatory response.33 Administration of THC improved both activity and hand-eye coordination in a mouse model of PD, suggesting it may have therapeutic values and could supplement existing therapies.34
+32 While administration of CBD alone was not able to prevent dyskinesia, the combination of CBD and caspazepine, a transient receptor potential vanilloid-1(TRPV-1) receptor antagonist, led to reduction of dyskinesia.
+32 In Celorrio et al, the team investigated whether abnormal-cannabidiol (Abn-CBD), a synthetic CBD isomer and a G-protein-coupled receptor 55 (GPR55) agonist, highly expressed in the basal ganglia, may serve as a therapeutic agent in mouse models of PD.
+33 They found that administration of Abn-CBD improved motor behavior and produced morphological changes in the microglia, probably due to the anti-inflammatory response.
+33 Δ9-THC administration improved both activity and hand-eye coordination in a mouse model of PD, suggesting it may have therapeutic values and could supplement existing therapies.
+34

-As of today, there are eight active or completed clinical trials on clinicaltrials.gov attempting to determine the effects of cannabis and other derivates as a potential agent to reduce PD associated symptoms.
-Notably, an open-label extension study for participants of the randomized placebo-controlled, double-blind, parallel-group, enriched enrollment randomized withdrawal NMS-Nab Study, assessing the long-term safety and efficacy of nabilone for non-motor symptoms in patients with PD is currently in a Phase 3 trial.44
+As of August 2o21, there were eight active or completed clinical trials on clinicaltrials.gov attempting to determine the effects of cannabis and other derivates as a potential agent to reduce PD associated symptoms.
+Notably, an open-label extension study for participants of the randomized placebo-controlled, double-blind, parallel-group, enriched enrollment randomized withdrawal NMS-Nab Study, assessing the long-term safety and efficacy of nabilone for non-motor symptoms in patients with PD is currently in a Phase 3 trial.
+44

 As a conclusion, Parkinson’s disease is one of the most common type of neurodegenerative diseases, affecting dopaminergic neurons, resulting in motor and non-motor symptoms that develop slowly over the years.
 Although there is no cure, several pharmacological and non-pharmacological treatment options are available to attempt to slow the symptoms including the use of Levodopa, dopamine receptor agonists and the use of deep-brain stimulation.
 While these have shown some beneficial relief, they are often associated with unwanted side effects.
 As such, alternative therapeutic agents are being considered, one of which is the use of cannabis.
 While animal studies, patient’s surveys and early clinical trials have shown some improvement in PD associated symptoms, additional work is needed to fully understand its effects.
 The increase in the number of double-blind randomized, placebo-controlled studies with a large number of patients will shine more light onto the role of cannabis and other derivates in the treatment of PD.
 Understanding the effects will also help determine any potential unwanted adverse effects as well as short and long-term effects associated with cannabis use.
 Despite remaining a Schedule I substance with no definitive proof of medical use and a high potential of abuse, 33 US states have legalized its use for medical purposes, listing PD as one of the conditions.